Electrical Engineering Technology

-- Electives (5 unit)
+- Electives (5 units)

 Transfer students in good standing from accredited colleges and universities will be considered for admission to the college at the first, second and third-year levels.
 The degree requirement of professional practice experience normally precludes acceptance beyond the third-year level.
 For further detailed information such as required grade point average, please refer to the Transfer Students page.

-Freshmen must begin the program during fall semester.
-Admission decisions are made on a rolling basis.
-High school students who wish to be considered for scholarships must apply by December 1 of their senior year.
+First-year students must begin the program during fall semester.
+Applications are accepted on a rolling basis.
+High school students who wish to be considered for scholarships must apply by December 1 of their senior year in high school.

 The Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET.